mrkgnao/learn-reflex/README.md

      TextInputConfig t -> m (TextInput t)
 ```

-Huh, so after being given a `TextInputConfig`, it returns a `TextInput` value in whatever monad we're in.
+Huh, so after being given a `TextInputConfig`, it renders a text input to the screen and returns an associated `TextInput` value in whatever monad we're in.
 We used `def`: `TextInputConfig` has an instance of the `Default` class, which is roughly of the form

 ```haskell
 class Default a where